 Sitting is probably the easiest activity that we can do.
-And yet, it is wrecking havoc with our health.
+And yet, it is wreaking havoc with our health.
 However, it isn't the activity of sitting per se that is the problem.
 The problem is the excessive time that we spend sitting.
 Periodically switching from sitting to standing is sufficient to halt the accumulation of stresses associated with prolonged sitting.

 Learn your sitting and standing "thresholds"

 You should avoid sitting or standing to your "threshold".
-Your threshold is the length of time that you can sit or stand comfortably, before you feel that you need to change position.
+Your threshold is the length of time that you can sit or stand comfortably before you feel that you need to change position.
 "Need" is the operative word here, and means that you have developed a sensation of fatigue or discomfort, which is prompting you to change position.
 For example, say that you can comfortably stand for 30 minutes, but by 35 minutes you feel that you now need to sit down (for whatever reason).
-Your threshold for standing would by 35 minutes.
+Your threshold for standing would be 35 minutes.

 Once you know your threshold, never allow yourself to sit or stand for this length of time.
 Our recommendation is to cut your threshold by 25% and only ever sit or stand for 75% of your threshold time.

 Using the same example as above (i.e. a standing threshold of 35 minutes), this would equal about 26 minutes of standing before switching back to sitting (75% of 35 minutes).
 This might seem complex but we promise you that it's easy to implement and it is a very effective way to ensure you regularly switch positions.